Rauchwagen R.W. Krupp

 Here is a good model, tho with the L/24 Begleitwagen II Krupp — Каропка.ру — стендовые модели, военная миниатюра

-The gun would have left and right recoil cylinders or be simply flipped to one side, -10° to +20° with 40 rounds, 15°/sec turret traverse and a bit faster reload than the in game StuH 42 so around 9 sec or faster for ballancing.
+The gun would have left and right recoil cylinders, which was the usual mounting type of the time by germany or be simply flipped to one side, -10° to +20° with 40 rounds, 16°/sec turret traverse and a bit faster reload than the in game StuH 42 so around 9 sec or faster for ballancing.

 Also the Gr.39 HL/C could be left away for ballancing, like the Pz IV Ausf.C also doesnt have the /C.